kyleect/rust-backend-web-frontend/README.md

 Template for a backend API in Rust statically serving a frontend in React.

+## Getting Started

+See [DEVELOPMENT.md](./DEVELOPMENT.md) for instructions on how to set up the project.

 ## Ideal For

 - Development or testing tools